Weekly Announcements

 Worship

-WOULD YOU LIKE TO RECEIVE DAILY e-DEVOTIONS FROM LHM?
+WOULD YOU LIKE TO RECEIVE DAILY e-DEVOTIONS FOR PERSONAL WORSHIP TIME?

 If you would like to receive a daily devotion in your email from Lutheran Hour Ministries, please let us know at office@peacewaverly.org.
 Or, if you prefer to sign up with LHM yourself, you can do that at lhm.org/newsroom.
 God bless your daily time of worship!